VegaL101/Simulate-a-basic-network-attack-and-defense-/README.md

 ## Objective

-The objective is to simulate a network attack and learn how to defend against it.
-We will be using the virtual machines we set up in a earlier project wich will be linked <a href="https://github.com/VegaL101/Setting-up-a-basic-home-lab" >here</a> Ubuntu as the defending vM and Kali Linux as the attacker VM
+In this project, we aim to simulate a network attack and learn how to defend against such threats.
+Utilizing the virtual machines previously configured in the project before this one which will be linked <a href="">here</a>, we will set up a scenario where:

+Ubuntu VM will act as the defending system, tasked with protecting against potential threats.
+Kali Linux VM will serve as the attacker, simulating various types of network attacks to test and evaluate our defensive measures.
+This exercise will not only help us understand the vulnerabilities within our network but also improve our ability to deploy effective countermeasures.
+By analyzing attack vectors and implementing robust defense strategies, we will gain practical experience in maintaining network security.

 ### Skills Learned